foxnic/US-Mass-Shootings-Analysis/README.md

 The reason this analysis was conducted was because:

-- I wanted a project to help me to learn more about R and Shiny,
+- I wanted a project to help me to learn more about R
 - someone posted a link to this data set on one of the Data Visualisation Society's Slack channels
 - I was interested in what the data would tell me about mass shootings in the US